"My dog barks nonstop when ________"

 When your dog experiences failure:

-Don't revert to old, unsuccessful methods or habits due to frustration.
+Don't revert back to old, unsuccessful methods or habits due to frustration.

 Stop doing what you're doing with the dog.
 Don't repeat failure.